 Why are there so many black dogs and cats in shelters?
 Is there also discrimination towards black dogs in dog training?
-Miami shelters kill over 20,000 adoptable pets each year, many of which are black.
-More black dogs and cats get killed each year than any other colored dog based simply off their fur/hair color.1 In general, the larger and darker the dog, the harder it is to get adopted.
+Los Angeles shelters and many all over the country kill far too many adoptable pets each year, many of which are black.
+More black dogs and cats get killed each year than any other colored dog based simply on their fur/hair color.1 In general, the larger and darker the dog, the harder it is to get adopted.

 Have you ever taken a photo of a black dog or cat?
 Black fur and features are a notoriously more difficult color to take a “good” picture of when compared to other colors.
-If a black dog or cat doesn’t look good in pictures (aka on Petfinder, or the shelters web site) the chances of finding a person or potential adopter who is interested in that cat or dog is greatly reduced.
+If a black dog or cat doesn’t look good in pictures (aka on Petfinder, or the shelter’s website) the chances of finding a person or potential adopter who is interested in that cat or dog are greatly reduced.

 It doesn’t matter if it’s a plate of food or a potential dating partner on match.com; if the food or person doesn’t look good, many people move on to the next person or food item without even getting to know the person or taste the food.
 This is a grim paradigm.

 Many humans behave the same way when deciding which dog or cat to adopt.
 More often than not, humans bypass dogs that don’t “show” well.
 Even in person, upon first glance, a black dog or cat does not “pop” or stand out amongst all of the other colorful dogs and cats.

 Another reason for the overpopulation of black dogs and cats in shelters is that they have a stigma around them.
 Some cultures think that black dogs and cats are bad luck and movies such as “The Omen” that portrayed black dogs as unfavorable and evil don’t help either.
 Popular media that portray black dogs and cats as bad or undesirable do not help change human fears.
-Superstitions in other countries and in the United States also foster fear and dislike of black dogs and cats.
+Superstitions in other countries and the United States also foster fear and dislike of black dogs and cats.

-So next time you are in a shelter or rescue organization keep this in mind and give a black dog or cat a second or third look, get to know one and you’ll likely be going home with a new best friend.
+So next time you are in a shelter or rescue organization keep this in mind and give a black dog or cat a second or third look, get to know one, and you’ll likely be going home with a new best friend.
 Remember, black is beautiful!